Grammy nominations announced, Beyoncé ties record

 The academy added a special song for social change and five new categories including songwriter of the year, which Harvey says will further help diversify the 65th edition of the annual awards.

-Harvey said implementing the songwriters category is a “significant” step forward for the music industry.
-Last year, a rule update allowed that any songwriter, producer, engineer or featured artist on a work nominated for album of the year could ultimately earn a nomination.
+Harvey said implementing the songwriter’s category is a “significant” step forward for the music industry.
+Last year, a rule update allowed any songwriter, producer, engineer, or featured artist on a work nominated for album of the year could ultimately earn a nomination.

 “Anything that has been looked at and talked about in the past, we’re going to continue to look at it and improve it,” Harvey said.
 “As we do that work, our hope is that all artists feel comfortable and confident with the work the academy does.”